RustFields/rustfields.github.io/implementation/implementation-details.md

   def default: A
 ```

-Here we defined, for all the A's that implement this type class, an added behavior of specifying a default value, such as 0 for Int or List.empty for List.
+Here we defined, for all the A's that implement this type class, an added behavior of specifying a default value, such as 0 for Int or List. empty for List.
 This concept is useful when defining a Field since a default value is used when querying the field for a value of a device that is not present inside the device map.

-We can define implicit type class implementations through the `given` mechanism, like we did with the cats.Monad type class:
+We can define implicit type class implementations through the `given` mechanism as we did with the `cats.Monad` type class:

 ```scala
  given Monad[Field] with